Monoidal categories, representation gap and cryptography: Representation gaps and faithfulness

-\begin{Example} For large primes $n+1$ the groups $\cyclic\cong(\Z/(n+1)\Z)^{\ast}$ lie at the heart of many standard cryptographic protocols, see {\eg} \cite[Section 1.4]{Ko-algebraic-cryptography}.
-By \autoref{P:RepGapCyclicGroups} these groups have a big representation gap over $\Q$, which partially explains, from the viewpoint of this paper, their usefulness in cryptography.
-However, the situation varies depending on the ground field.
+\begin{Example} The groups $\cyclic$ lie at the heart of many standard cryptographic protocols, see {\eg} \cite[Section 1.4]{Ko-algebraic-cryptography}.
+By \autoref{P:RepGapCyclicGroups} these groups have a quite big representation gap over $\Q$.
+However, the situation varies depending on the ground field, and over $\C$ the representation gap is small.
+In particular, for cryptographical purposes the point is that protocols are broken as soon as $\cyclic$ is identified explicitly.
+For $n+1=p$ with $p$ a large prime the classical protocols ``disguise'' $\cyclic$ since finding a generator of $(\Z/p\Z)^{\ast}$, meaning finding an explicit isomorphism of groups $(\Z/p\Z)^{\ast}\cong\cyclic$, is difficult.

 Let $n$ be a prime number.
 Over a characteristic zero field $\K$ that contains a primitive root of unity $\xi$ of order $r$, all simple $\cyclic$-representations are one-dimensional, and $\gap[\K]{\cyclic}=1$.
 Instead, as argued in the proof of \autoref{P:RepGapCyclicGroups}, over the prime field $\Q$ there are two simple $\cyclic$-representations: the trivial $\one$ and an $(n-1)$-dimensional representation $\module$, the complement of the trivial in the regular representation.
 The representation $\module$ over a larger field that contains $\xi$ splits into the direct sum of one-dimensional $\cyclic$-representations, which are Galois conjugates of each other. \end{Example}